vsilent/slys/README.md

     ./setup.sh

-Windows users can follow instructions from htttp://code.google.com/p/slyscommerce/wiki/Installation
+Windows users can follow instructions from <a href="http://code.google.com/p/slyscommerce/wiki/Installation">http://code.google.com/p/slyscommerce/wiki/Installation</a>

 You may also want to look at Questions & Answers at http://slys.webdirect.md